MrGibz/MrGibz.github.io/README.md

 ## <code style="color : green">3.
 Software Design and Engineering: Artifact 1</code>
 [Click here to navigate to Artifact 1 Source Code](https://github.com/MrGibz/MrGibz.github.io.git)

+Screenshot of the original code:

 ![image](https://github.com/MrGibz/MrGibz.github.io/assets/66959283/77d9cb60-b74c-45d2-b5a9-dcad305798dc)

-Screenshot of the original code
+Screenshot of the code converted to C++:

 ![image](https://github.com/MrGibz/MrGibz.github.io/assets/66959283/d0e39661-b666-461b-919a-cdc96dfc6e87)

-Screenshot of the code converted to C++

 This artifact was part of CS-320’s MobileApplication assignment.
 This course covered testing automation in programming.
 I originally wrote this code in Java and utilized JUnit testing to check for accuracy of all of the functions.
 I wrote this program in early 2022 when I took this course and haven’t touched it since.
 The purpose was to ensure 100% test coverage using JUnit.